Probate and Estate Administration

 If a Grant of Representation is required, we will discuss how involved you would like us to be.

 If the assets have a relatively low value (the limit varies by institution), most institutions will not require a Grant of Representation.
-In these cases, the institution will ask you to complete a form confirming your authority to administer the estate.
+In these cases, the institution may ask you to complete a form confirming your authority to administer the estate.

 What are the fees involved?